MPC raises policy rate by 100 basis points to 14.5%

 “This triggered some currency pressures in the past two months as demand for the U.S. dollar increased.
 However, the adequate reserve levels provided some buffers and supported a much slower depreciation pace compared with pre-pandemic levels.

-He further stated that headline inflation had risen consistently from the low of 7.5 per cent in May 2021 to 11.0 per cent in October, driven by both food and non-food price increases.
+He further stated that headline inflation has risen consistently from the low of 7.5 percent in May 2021 to 11.0 percent in October driven by both food and non-food price increases.

 In addition, all the Bank’s core measures of inflation have increased, indicating broad-based underlying inflation pressures, with the potential of de-anchoring inflation expectations.